Kansas Bar Exam Information

 Kansas bar exam format, subjects, scoring, pass rates, dates, and bar review course options.
 Comprehensive resources to help pass the Kansas Bar Exam.

-Schedule a Complimentary Kansas Bar Exam Coaching Session
+Schedule a Free Kansas Bar Exam Coaching Session

 Kansas Bar Exam Format

 The Kansas Bar Exam is administered over two days.
 The examiners have adopted the Uniform Bar Exam (“UBE”).

 The written portion of the exam is administered on the first day of the Kansas bar exam.
 The written portion of the bar exam consists of the Multistate Performance Test (“MPT”) and the Multistate Essay Exam (“MEE”).
 You will have three hours to answer two MPT questions.
 You will have three hours to answer the six MEE questions.

 The Multistate Bar Exam (“MBE”) is administered on the second day of the Kansas bar exam.
 The MBE is a multiple-choice test containing 200 questions.
 The MBE is split into a morning and afternoon session.
 Each session consists of 100 questions.
 You have three hours to complete each session.

 - February 25-26, 2020